Cybersecurity In-Depth: Feature articles on security strategy, latest trends, and people to know.

 Cybersecurity is not "one size fits all."
 Employers, recruiters, and managers need to embrace neurodiversity through inclusive hiring practices, tailored training programs, and adaptive management styles.

-Megan Roddie-Fonseca, a senior security engineer at Datadog, recalls a pivotal moment during her job interview that swayed her decision to join the company.
+Megan Roddie-Fonseca, co-author and instructor at SANS Institute, recalls a pivotal moment during her job interview that swayed her decision to join the company.

 "During the interview process, the manager asked me, 'How can I manage you?
 What's your ideal way of working?'"
 Roddie-Fonseca says. "'What can I do in order to make you the employee that you need to be and that you want to be?'"

-For Roddie-Fonseca, a neurodivergent individual, this willingness to adapt management styles based on individual needs was a key factor in her decision to accept Datadog's offer.
+For Roddie-Fonseca, a neurodivergent individual, this willingness to adapt management styles based on individual needs was a key factor in her decision to accept Datadog's offer as a senior security engineer.

 "That's a big thing for me, instead of a manager saying, 'This is my management style,'" she says, noting that a tailored management approach can create an environment where neurodiverse workers feel understood and supported.